 Movie Night: Students got together to watch a couple of movies and feast on candy, popcorn, and chips.

-Summer Academy Banquet: Students hosted a semi-formal dinner complete with games, prizes, karaoke.
+Summer Academy Banquet: Students hosted a semi-formal dinner complete with games, prizes and karaoke.